 The first time I visited Guerneville in the summer of 2014, I felt like I’d stumbled on a getaway gold mine.
-Just 75 miles north of San Francisco, this Russian River town felt like a world away, maintaining much of its relaxed, small-town charm, yet with plenty of good food, fun activities, and comfortable hotels to fill an entire weekend—and all without the crowds and hype of nearby Napa and Sonoma.
+Just 75 miles north of San Francisco, this Russian River retreat felt like a world away, maintaining much of its relaxed, small-town charm, yet with plenty of good food, fun activities, and comfortable hotels to fill an entire weekend—and all without the crowds and hype of nearby Napa and more accessible areas in Sonoma county (which Guerneville is a part of).

 Where to stay